Data as a Service

 returns:

-Else, it returns Result object.
+b.
+If there is an error, it returns the Result object.

-Result object has following properties:
+Result object has the following properties:

 status: success | failed | unknown (in this case failed)